-In the event of a school crisis or emergency, it is paramount to reunite students with their parents/guardian.
+In the event of a school crisis or emergency, it is paramount to reunite students with their parents/guardians.
 Campus location specific emergencies will impact the reunification process.
+In the case that a campus reunification is necessary, please note the following: